dendronhq/dendron-site/vault/dendron.topic.publish.config.writeStubs.md

 {{fm.desc}}

 If set to `true`, all stub notes that are getting published will be written to the file system as an empty note in your vault.
-  - This is done to guarantee a permanent URL for the published stub note.
+Writing stubs will guarantee a permanent URL for the published stub notes.

 If set to `false`, stub notes will not be written to the file system.
-Note that any link to the stub notes will not be pernament, and will be randomized every time it is published.
-This is because a stub note that isn't written to the filesystem will always have randomly generated temporary note id.
+Note that any link to the stub notes will not be permanent, and will be randomized every time it is published.
+This is because a stub note that isn't written to the filesystem will always have a randomly generated temporary note id.

 ## Example